RimoVR/Planetbyte/memory-bank/progress.md

 ## Next Immediate Tasks

-1. Install missing dependencies to resolve TypeScript errors
+1. ~~Install missing dependencies to resolve TypeScript errors~~ (Completed)
-2. Test WebSocket connection and state synchronization with multiple clients
+2. ~~Create test script for multiple clients~~ (Completed)
-3. Design and implement database schema for player statistics and item attributes
+3. Run the test script to verify WebSocket connection and state synchronization with multiple clients
-4. Begin implementation of the hybrid map system with central region and peripheral biomes
+4. Design and implement database schema for player statistics and item attributes
-5. Implement interest management system to filter updates by relevance
+5. Begin implementation of the hybrid map system with central region and peripheral biomes
-6. Create prototype of the common ability class for all ability types
+6. Implement interest management system to filter updates by relevance
-7. Design the item rarity system with appropriate stat bonuses
+7. Create prototype of the common ability class for all ability types